 This is one of the questions I found in my mailbox today in the morning with the subject “### every one using ###”.
 So if you are also among those Tweeple or Twitter users, who don’t know about the mystery ‘#’ sign than this post is for you!

 In simple little words – it’s just categorizing or grouping your tweets like you categorize/group your blog posts in categories.

 Here is how Twitter defines it – “Because Twitter provided no easy way to group tweets or add extra data, the Twitter community came up with their own way: hashtags.
 A hashtag is similar to other web tags it helps add tweets to a category.
 Hashtags have the ‘hash’ or ‘pound’ symbol (#) preceding the tag, like so: #traffic, #followfriday, #hashtag.”

-A more important use of Hashtag is tracking, it helps you to track latest trends and yes even helps you to search within your tweets.
-To explain this a bit more let’s take an example -
+A more important use of hashtags is tracking, it helps you to track the latest trends and yes even helps you to search within your tweets.
+To explain this a bit more let’s take an example –

 If you search for #Heroes you will a long list of tweets related to TV show Heroes but you will not get any result where tweet says “American soldiers are true Heroes” because Heroes is not preceded by hash (#) tag.

 Another simple example is Local trends :

 This is the best example of a service that makes use of popular hashtags to generate a list of Trends (What people are tweeting most with a particular Hashtag).

 How To Use Hashtags?